tesham/ad_auth_service/README.md

 - User registration with email verification
 - User login with JWT authentication
 - Token-based authentication using Django REST Framework JWT
+- Act as RabbitMQ producer.
+Send auth audit message to consumer
 - PostgreSQL as the database backend

 ### Prerequisites